anisiaap/CarCrash/README.md

 # Status

 Currently the project is still ongoing.
 Changes are daily uploaded.
-For the moment, I am working on transsmiting the signal from the GPS, when a crash happend,  to a SIM card.
+For the moment, I am working on transsmiting the signal from the GPS, when a crash happened,  to a SIM card.